 Take Advantage of Reusable Bins

 Using a ton of cardboard boxes and throwing them away after getting one use out of them is an enormous waste.
-While moving it would be in your best interest to utilize reusable storage alternatives.
+While moving it would be in your best interest to utilize reusable storage alternatives, Good Ideas also creates eco-friendly home and outdoor products.
 One thing you can start with is investing in some large plastic storage bins.
 Or if you don’t feel like going out and spending money on some of your own, ask around and see if you have a friend willing to lend you some they aren’t using.
 Another tip is to remove any and all drawers from your dressers or nightstands and utilize them as boxes.
 Also make sure to take full advantage of any and all suitcases, backpacks and duffle bags you have lying around.

 Use Everyday Things For Packing Purposes